West Indian manatee: Distribution and habitat

 The West Indian manatee inhabits mostly shallow coastal areas, including rivers and estuaries.
 Manatees can withstand large changes in salinity and are found in both freshwater and saltwater.
 Manatees' extremely low metabolic rate and lack of a thick layer of insulating body fat limits them to locations with warm waters, including tropical regions.

 The Florida subspecies is primarily found along the Florida coast, but has been spotted as far north as Dennis, Massachusetts, as well as along the Gulf Coast of Texas.
 Concerning their forays inland, a manatee was once spotted in the Wolf River (near where it enters the Mississippi) in Memphis, Tennessee, in 2006: a distance of over 700 river miles from the Gulf of Mexico.
 The Antillean subspecies has a sparse distribution throughout the Caribbean, ranging as far north as Mexico and as far south as Brazil.
+During the Pleistocene, the West Indian manatee had a wider range across North America with fossils being found in Texas, and the Mississippi River and Ohio River.

 An analysis of mitochondrial DNA patterns indicates there are actually three primary geographic groups of the West Indian manatee: (i) Florida and the Greater Antilles; (ii) Mexico, Central America and northern South America; and (iii) northeastern South America.